Molten-salt reactor

 A molten-salt reactor (MSR) is a class of nuclear fission reactor in which the primary nuclear reactor coolant and/or the fuel is a mixture of molten salt with a fissile material.

 Two research MSRs operated in the United States in the mid-20th century.
 The 1950s Aircraft Reactor Experiment (ARE) was primarily motivated by the technology's compact size, while the 1960s Molten-Salt Reactor Experiment (MSRE) aimed to demonstrate a nuclear power plant using a thorium fuel cycle in a breeder reactor.

 Increased research into Generation IV reactor designs renewed interest in the 21st century with multiple nations starting projects.
-On October 11, 2023, China's TMSR-LF1 reached criticality, and subsequently achieved full power operation, as well as Thorium breeding.
+On October 11, 2023, China's TMSR-LF1 reached criticality, and subsequently achieved full power operation.

 Properties

 MSRs eliminate the nuclear meltdown scenario present in water-cooled reactors because the fuel mixture is kept in a molten state.
 The fuel mixture is designed to drain without pumping from the core to a containment vessel in emergency scenarios, where the fuel solidifies, quenching the reaction.
 In addition, hydrogen evolution does not occur.
 This eliminates the risk of hydrogen explosions (as in the Fukushima nuclear disaster).
 They operate at or close to atmospheric pressure, rather than the 75–150 times atmospheric pressure of a typical light-water reactor (LWR).
 This reduces the need and cost for reactor pressure vessels.
 The gaseous fission products (Xe and Kr) have little solubility in the fuel salt, (Note: "Fission products (except Xe and Kr) and nuclear materials are highly soluble in the salt and will remain in the salt under both operating and expected accident conditions.
 The fission products that are not soluble (e.g. Xe, Kr) are continuously removed from the molten fuel salt, solidified, packaged, and placed in passively cooled storage vaults".—Dr. Charles W. Forsberg.) and can be safely captured as they bubble out of the fuel, (Note: The TMSR-500, a liquid fluoride thorium reactor operates at a pressure of 3 atmospheres and temperatures of 550 to 700 °C. In this design, the gaseous fission byproducts Xe and Kr are separated by helium sparge into holding tanks, where their radioactivity has decayed, after about a week.
 The helium is recycled.) rather than increasing the pressure inside the fuel tubes, as happens in conventional reactors.
 MSRs can be refueled while operating (essentially online-nuclear reprocessing) while conventional reactors shut down for refueling (notable exceptions include pressure tube reactors like the heavy water CANDU or the Atucha-class PHWRs, light water cooled graphite moderated RBMK, and British-built gas-cooled reactors such as Magnox, AGR).
 MSR operating temperatures are around 700 C, significantly higher than traditional LWRs at around 300 C. This increases electricity-generation efficiency and process-heat opportunities.